shyiyan/friend-app/README.md

-Backend for interest based dating app
+Backend for interest based dating app written in Django.

 To start the app, start the database first with the following command: sudo /opt/homebrew/bin/mysql.server start